ywiyogo/CarND1-P5-VehicleDetection/writeup.md

 3. Apply a heatmap threshold of 1
 4. Create a car object for each vehicle detection

+The below figures visualizes the conversion from the step 1 and step 2:

 ![alt text][image4]

 ---

 ### Video Implementation